Leyrer-PNP/domino-c-api-samples/samples/misc/itemmisc/readme.txt

  Note id [0x8f6] has reader field.
  Before Modifying Item's value: This is a line of simple text.
+ NSFItemRealloc returned successfully.
+ ITEM Value is modified successfully and values are equal.
  Modified Item's value: This is a line of modified simple text.

  Note id [0x8fa] has no reader field.
  Copied doc [0x8f6] modified Item value to doc [0x8fa], Value of item is: [This is a line of modified simple text.]
 Item Name: [plainText].

+ Modified item [plainText] value using NSFItemSetTextSummary flag[0], Item value type[1280], Length [34], Item value [This is summary value modification]

 CHECKING THE RESULTS
 --------------------
  Note id [0x8f6] has reader field.
  Before Modifying Item's value: This is a line of simple text.
+ NSFItemRealloc returned successfully.
+ ITEM Value is modified successfully and values are equal.
  Modified Item's value: This is a line of modified simple text.

  Note id [0x8fa] has no reader field.
  Copied doc [0x8f6] modified Item value to doc [0x8fa], Value of item is: [This is a line of modified simple text.]
 Item Name: [plainText].

+ Modified item [plainText] value using NSFItemSetTextSummary flag[0], Item value type[1280], Length [34], Item value [This is summary value modification]